9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

 Healthy mushrooms are a source of ergothioneine and glutathione, two key antioxidants that can aid with oxidative stress in the body.
 In fact, healthy mushrooms are the top dietary source of ergothioneine out of any food (1).

 Mushrooms also have compounds called beta-glucans that have been studied for their antioxidant properties.
-Studies on Chaga have also shown it to have substantial antioxidant properties (2).
+Studies on natural fungi like Chaga mushroom have also shown it to have substantial antioxidant properties (2).

 Foods For the Two Phases of Liver Detox

 Some mushrooms that may help support the liver, specifically, are reishi and shiitake.
 In fact, the triterpenes in reishi have been found to modulate processes related to liver function.
-There are in-vitro, animal, and human studies that demonstrate the possible hepatoprotective properties of Reishi (2).
+In-vitro, animal, and human studies have demonstrated the possible hepatoprotective properties of Reishi (2).
 More research is needed to determine how molecules in mushrooms support the liver.

 Phase 2 liver detox is all about conjugation, meaning it takes toxins that have been processed in phase 1 and adds different compounds to make it easier to excrete through your stool (via bile) or urine.

-Bitter herbs and foods are important for the adequate release of bile.
+Bitter herbs and foods with citric acid are important for the adequate release of bile.
 The liver releases bile and toxins that are stored in bile for elimination via the stool (and other emunctories when needed).
-Reishi is a bitter-tasting healthy mushroom that can interact with the bitter receptors in your body which support digestive function, vessel function, and possibly detoxification.
+Reishi is a bitter-tasting healthy mushroom that can interact with the bitter receptors in your body which support digestive function, vessel function, and possibly detoxification or cleansing.

 Key Takeaways About Liver Support

-Your spring cleanse will best support your liver’s detoxification processes if it includes cruciferous vegetables, citrus, resveratrol-rich foods (such as grapes, cranberries, and peanuts).
-Use a reishi mushroom supplement to support healthy liver function and a chaga supplement to add a powerful antioxidant punch to your diet.
+Your spring cleanse will best support your liver’s detoxification processes if it includes cruciferous vegetables, citric acid, resveratrol-rich foods (such as grapes, cranberries, and peanuts).
+Use a reishi mushroom supplement to support healthy liver function and a chaga mushroom supplement to add a powerful antioxidant punch to your diet.

 Reishi for Liver Function